 CBD and ADHD – Is It a Good Combination?
 Scientific Evidence 2026

-ADHD is currently diagnosed in 5-7% children and 2.5-3.4% adults worldwide, and the number of diagnoses in Poland has been growing annually by approximately 12% since 2020 (Lancet of Psychiatry, 2023).
-At the same time, the CBD market in Europe exceeded €2.3 billion.
-More and more people diagnosed with ADHD are asking whether CBD oils can actually support concentration, sleep, and emotional regulation.
+ADHD is diagnosed today in 5-7% of children and 2.5-3.4% of adults worldwide, and the number of diagnoses in Poland is increasing by about 12% annually since 2020 (Lancet Psychiatry, 2023).
+At the same time, the CBD product market in Europe has exceeded a value of 2.3 billion euros.
+More and more people diagnosed with ADHD are asking whether CBD oils can realistically support concentration, sleep, and emotional regulation.

 The topic of "CBD and ADHD" stirs emotions on both sides.
 Some users on patient forums describe specific benefits, particularly in the area of comorbid anxiety and insomnia.
 Researchers remain more cautious.
 Available randomized clinical trials are few, and the most prominent one (Cooper 2017, Sativex in ADHD) showed effects bordering on statistical significance.